-We have a research services agreement with the University of Basel, or the University, under which University personnel have performed research services for us on an as-requested basis since 2004 pursuant to separately negotiated research plan work orders, each lasting one year.
+We have a research services agreement with the University, under which University personnel have performed research services for us on an as-requested basis since 2004 pursuant to separately negotiated research plan work orders, each lasting one year.
 We have no obligation to continue to purchase services from the University under the agreement.
 Under the current research plan, the University is performing research services related to potential oral selectin antagonists and PK evaluation for new selectin antagonists in development by us.
 We have agreed to pay the University consideration for the research services performed, as determined in connection with each annual research plan work order.
 For each of the annual research terms ended in February 2014 and 2015, we paid the University approximately \$200,000.

 We do not license any intellectual property from the University under this agreement as the University assigns to us its rights in any intellectual property jointly developed under this agreement.
 However, as part of the original consideration for entering into the agreement, we granted to the University the right to receive payments from us under specified circumstances.
 Accordingly, if we receive any future milestone payments or royalties from Pfizer with respect to rivipansel, we have agreed to pay 10% of those amounts to the University, subject to specified exceptions.
-We do not expect any of our other product candidates to be covered by the payment obligations under this agreement.
 These potential payments to the University are our only affirmative obligation under the agreement other than payment for research services for ongoing research plan work orders.
-As of December 31, 2014, we accrued \$1.5 million that is payable to the University, which is equal to 10% of the \$15.0 million non-refundable milestone payment we received from Pfizer in May 2014.
+As of December 31, 2015, we accrued \$2.0 million that is payable to the University, which is equal to 10% of the \$20.0 million non-refundable milestone payment we received from Pfizer in August 2015.
+The \$1.5 million due upon receipt of the \$15.0 million non-refundable payment received from Pfizer in May 2014 was accrued as of December 31, 2015.